Azure/azure-iot-experimental/Chirp_IoT_Central/chirpweb/readme.md

   window.Chirp = new ChirpConnect('<Chirp application key>', audioContext);
 ```

-Whilest you are at the Chirp developer site you will also need to add the origin of your application to satisfy CORS rules.
+Whilst you are at the Chirp developer site you will also need to add the origin of your application to satisfy CORS rules.
 Just add http://localhost:8080 click the 'ADD' button and then remember to click the 'Save' button.
 You should end up with the following shown:

 ![Chirp CORS Origin](/readme-content/CORS.png)